SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 so, then a convenient way to recognize that all operators have applied and processing is complete is to wait for a state no-change impasse to occur.
 When the impasse occurs, a production can test for the resulting substate and create a result for the original subgoal.
-This form of state test builds over- general chunks because no pre-existing structure is relevant to the result that terminates the subgoal.
+This form of state test builds over-general chunks because no pre-existing structure is relevant to the result that terminates the subgoal.
 The result is dependent only on the existence of the substate within a substate.